davharris/SDM-tutorial/tutorial.md

   * this is a data.frame containing the predictor variables (just `x`, in this case)
 * `n.trees`
   * This is the maximum number of trees to include in the boosted model.
 10000 is a good default.
+* `verbose = FALSE`
+  * This turns off the huge stream of updates that `gbm` normally emits, mainly so that it doesn't clutter up this document.
+In practice, it can be handy to leave it on so you can see what the program is up to.
+* `interaction.depth = 3`
+  * This

 <a rel="license" href="http://creativecommons.org/licenses/by/3.0/deed.en_US"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by/3.0/80x15.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">SDM tutorial</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/davharris/SDM-tutorial" property="cc:attributionName" rel="cc:attributionURL">David J. Harris</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/deed.en_US">Creative Commons Attribution 3.0 Unported License</a>.